ViDem02/ViDem02/README.md

 # ViDem02

 Full‑stack developer with a deep interest in economics and autonomous systems.
 I enjoy building end‑to‑end solutions that blend software engineering, data analysis, and practical impact.
+I like contemporary art.

 ## Tech Snapshot